porglezomp/graphics-demos/README.md

 # graphics-demos
 Every graphics demo I wrote for my talk

-Check out https://github.com/porglezomp/pixel-canvas for the code, and see the talk slides here.
+Check out https://github.com/porglezomp/pixel-canvas for the library, and see the talk slides here.